garyfleming/product-engineering/product-engineering.md

 * Steve: new engineering lead

 ^   * Jessica
-    * Former projecta manager trying to make a name for herself
+    * Former project manager trying to make a name for herself
     * Put in charge of wayward external facing project - an integration platform for customers
     * Project is delivering slowly so puts in place a timeline of when new features will be delivered - tells stakeholders